orcfax/docs/docs/node-operation/operational-requirements.md

 period.
 A ranking system was then employed to score user reservations based on two factors:
 1. timeliness of the submitted reservation transaction
-1. the total $FACT submitted in the transaction (above andd beyond the minimum requirement of 250K).
+1. the total $FACT submitted in the transaction (above and beyond the minimum requirement of 250K).
 This ranking system wwas designed to provide greater opportunity to all while also disincentivizing “whales” and bots from acquiring multiple licenses for the purposes of speculation.

 The reservation process started on February 17th, 2024 at 19:00:00 UTC and ended exactly 1 week later on February 24th at 19:00:00 UTC.
-During, andd after, the reservation period, users were able to track the status of their reservation through a realtime [leaderboard](https://status.orcfax.io/validators).
+During, and after, the reservation period, users were able to track the status of their reservation through a realtime [leaderboard](https://status.orcfax.io/validators).